 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Rector House (about 300 feet away, measured in a direct line); Mosby’s Rangers (about 400 feet away); Welbourne (about 400 feet away); Attack at Goose Creek Bridge (approx. 0.8 miles away); Battle of Middleburg (approx. 2.2 miles away); Mount Defiance (approx. 2˝ miles away); History of St. Louis (approx. 2.7 miles away); Battle of Unison (approx. 3.6 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Rector House (within shouting distance of this marker); Mosby’s Rangers (about 400 feet away, measured in a direct line); Welbourne (about 400 feet away); Attack at Goose Creek Bridge (approx. 0.8 miles away); Rokeby Stables (approx. 2 miles away); Paul Mellon (approx. 2 miles away); Battle of Middleburg (approx. 2.2 miles away); The Battle Concludes: Buford's Flanking Movement & Stuart's Withdrawal (approx. 2.4 miles away).
 Touch for a list and map of all markers in Atoka.

 More about this marker.
 The marker displays portraits of Gen. J.E.B.
 Stuart and Col. Strong Vincent flanking a map of the area.
 A reproduced engraving on the right is captioned, "This Leslie's Weekly engraving of the Battle of Kelly's Ford shows a typical mounted cavalry fight like those that occurred here."
 A portrait of Maj.
 John S. Mosby complements the side bar on the lower right.

 1. What Day Did Stuart Return to Rector’s Crossroads?

 This marker says Stuart returned to the crossroads on June 24.
 The nearby Rector House marker says June 23.
 At least one other web resource says June 22.
 Stuart's official report states, "Our